Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Euler equations.

 In 1934, Leray \cite{leray1934} suggested a point-like singularity at the origin solution of equations of fluid dynamics (\ref{eq:Euler}) and (\ref{eq:EulerContinuity}) of the form:

-Originally, Leray set $\beta=1/2$ because it was fixed by viscosity in Navier-Stokes equation.
+Originally, Leray set $\beta=1/2$ as it was a parameter fixed by viscosity in Navier-Stokes equation.
+In that situation, $\beta= 1/2$, Ne\v{c}as, R\r{u}\v{z}i\v{c}ka, and \v{S}ver\'ak have shown that the only solution for ${\bm V}(\cdot)$ satisfying the Navier-Stokes-Leray equation is ${\bm V}=0$ \cite{Necas1996}.
 However, the absence of viscosity together with scale invariance symmetry leaves free any possible relation between length and time, thus, {\it a priori}, $\beta$ is not fixed by dimensional analysis.
 We underline that a given initial value of energy or circulation may set a characteristic length, {\it e.g.} $\beta = 2/5$ characterizes a flow in which the initial energy, $\mathcal E$, fixes the scales; $\beta=1/2$ corresponds to a scale fixed by circulation.
-Different exponents have been considered by Pomeau {\it et al.} in this context in a series of papers~\cite{yves1995,yves2018,yves2019,martine19}.
-Despite efforts made by Pomeau and collaborators, a satisfactory solution of the resulting self-similar Euler-Leray equation, satisfying the right boundary conditions, has became a very challenging problem, perhaps harder than the original time-dependent Euler equations (\ref{eq:Euler}) and (\ref{eq:EulerContinuity}).
+Different exponents have been considered by Pomeau {\it et al.}~\cite{yves1995,yves2018,yves2019,martine19} and by Chae \cite{Chae2007a,Chae2007b,Chae2010} in a series of papers.
+Despite the efforts, a satisfactory solution of the resulting self-similar Euler-Leray equation, satisfying the right boundary conditions, has became a very challenging problem, perhaps harder than the original time-dependent Euler equations (\ref{eq:Euler}) and (\ref{eq:EulerContinuity}).

 Until now, the still unknown Leray's singularities have been supposed to be isotropic.
 That is, presumably the flow evolves independently of initial fluctuations toward a similar scaling of all coordinates in time, in other words, all principal axis scale in time with the same rate.
 Nevertheless, there is no reason to exclude the possibility that the self-similar velocity field may scale in an anisotropic way in time.
 It is plausible that initial fluctuations may be amplified in one direction more than in another.
 This process is supported by numerical work of Refs. \cite{Kerr93} and \cite{PumirPRF2016}.
 Indeed, it has been suggested that vorticity stretching (the right hand side of (\ref{eq:Helmholtz})) deforms vorticity to the extent that an initial elliptic vortex distribution is deformed in such a way that it becomes a vortex sheet as time evolves.
 Moreover, a simple argument based on a generic feature of the strain tensor, $ \partial_k v_i + \partial_i v_k$, indicates the existence of a dynamical ``shrink'' of, at least, in one coordinate: because of incompressibility, this symmetric tensor is locally traceless at all points in the domain, therefore, everywhere, at least one eigenvalue must be necessarily negative, and another must be positive.